Marcy Toepel: Public service career

-Toepel was elected to the seat in 2010, when she handily won a special election triggered by the resignation of Republican Bob Mensch.
+On June 9, 2010, Toepel took her seat in the Pennsylvania House after winning a special election on May 10 that was triggered by the resignation of Republican Bob Mensch.
 Mensch had won another special election held for the State Senate seat vacated by Republican Rob Wonderling, who had resigned to take-over as President and CEO of Greater Philadelphia Chamber of Commerce.